sroccaserra/renoise-8-bit-sample-loader/README.md

 - [X] Setup test environment for a quicker feedback
 - [X] Parse sample rate info from the VHDR chunk
 - [X] Find the BODY chunk
-- [-] Load the BODY chunk data to the current sample <-- If I can do that, the project will be ok.
+- [X] Load the BODY chunk data to the current sample <-- If I can do that, the project will be ok.
 If not I'll need some help.
+- [ ] Check the signed char [-128, 127] to Lua [-1, 1] float conversion.
+How can it be right ?
 - [ ] Parse loop info from the VHDR chunk
 - [ ] Set the loop start in the current sample
 - [ ] Deal with variable chunk order (or check that the VHDR chunk always starts at byte 13)